-The NCC wishes to advise pedestrians and cyclists to exercise caution on some sections of the Capital Pathway network, as the recent rise in water levels has led to the closure of some pathway sections and other NCC lands, and there are several other sections that should be avoided.
+The NCC wishes to advise pedestrians and cyclists to exercise caution on some sections of the Capital Pathway network, as the recent floods led to the closure of some pathway sections and other NCC lands, and there are several other sections that should be avoided.

-Our team of engineers has been inspecting both the Champlain Bridge and the Portage Bridge at least twice a day, and will continue to do so until the water recedes.
+Our team of engineers has been inspecting both the Champlain Bridge and the Portage Bridge weekly, and will continue to do so until the water recedes.
 Both bridges are currently holding well, and they are not at risk.

-We ask that you please respect the barricades and follow the directional signage in place.
+We ask that you please respect the barricades and follow the directional signage in place for your own safety.

 The affected lands are listed below.